Tallround3r/PerfectTime/documentation/TestPlan.md

 #### 7.6.3 Test Guidelines

-The Unit, XXX and Function tests need to cover all functionalities, covered by the tested use case.
-Pushes to the GitHub repo ale only allowed if all tests are passed and green.
-Befor automatic thestin in the build Process tests need to run locally.
+The unit, installation, function and security tests need to cover all functionalities, covered by the tested use cases.
+Pushes to the GitHub repo are only allowed if all tests are passed and green.
+Befor automatic testing in the build Process tests need to run locally.

 #### 7.6.4 Traceability Matrices